Evolv Venga Review

-This shoe has quite a few great features that make it stand out when compared to other flat lasted shoes.
-Whether climbing crooked cracks, smooth slabs or funky face these shoes will perform well on all but the most technical climbs out there.
+The Evolv Venga has quite a few great features that make it stand out when compared to other flat lasted shoes.
+Whether climbing crooked cracks, smooth slabs, or funky faces, these shoes will perform well for most kids on all but the most technical climbs out there.
 Since it is such a great all-around shoe that provides long-lasting comfort to kids without lacking performance, the Venga was our obvious choice for multi-pitch climbs up to 1,000 feet long as well as a desert tower.

-This shoe is a great value being an all-around good performance kids shoe at a good price.
-It's the most bombproof shoe in our test with its proprietary VTR3D rand which does a great job of protecting the toes and adding to the durability of the shoe.
-Just one look and you see that the rand wraps all the way around the entire shoe.
-Not only that, but Evolv used different thickness rubbers in the rand to increase durability and add life to the shoe.
+This shoe is a great value for being an all-around good-performing kids shoe with a decent price.
+It's one of the more bombproof shoes in our test with its proprietary VTR rand, which does a great job of protecting the toes and adding to the durability of the shoe.
+Not only that, but Evolv used different thickness rubbers in the rand to help increase durability and add life to the shoe.
 High impact areas are graced with a thicker rand, whereas lower impact areas of the shoe are left with a thin rand to reduce weight and bulk keeping the shoe nice and comfortable.

-As far as all around kids climbing shoes go, the Evolv Venga takes the cake.
-It's a comfortable, flat, slightly asymmetric shoe that has great sensitivity, edging, and crack climbing performance.
-At $50 we have no complaints at all.
-This shoe was a contender for best buy because of the value, but because it performed so well well and is so durable, we gave it the Editors' Choice award.
-In this case, Editors' Choice doesn't necessarily represent the highest performance in our test group, because the La Sportiva Maverink is in a different category.
-But it's nice to know that if these shoes start limiting performance on hard technical edges, overhanging routes or boulders, there are more performance-driven shoes available.
+As far as all-around kids climbing shoes go, the Evolv Venga takes the cake.
+It's a comfortable, flat, slightly asymmetric shoe that has great edging, and crack climbing performance.
+We have no complaints at all.
+It performed so well and is so durable, we gave it the Editors' Choice award.

 Ad-free.
 Influence-free.
 Powered by Testing.